OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 #### What is the correct translation of a nullable schema from OpenAPI into an equivalent JSON Schema?

-A nullable type should translate into a type array with two string elements: the name of the type specified in the Schema Object, and `'null'`.
+A nullable type should translate into a type array with two string elements: the name of the type specified in the Schema Object, and `"null"`.

 ## Backwards compatibility